Sign In

 Bachelor of Psychology

-The Bachelor of Psychology program at Dar Al -Hekma University has a rigorous curriculum that provides students with the scientific knowledge that would enhance their understanding of human behavior and enable them to apply that knowledge in real settings.
+The Bachelor of Psychology Program at Dar Al -Hekma University has a rigorous curriculum that provides students with the scientific knowledge that would enhance their understanding of human behavior and enable them to apply that knowledge in real settings.
 The program has an engaging learning environment that fosters students' growth, integrity, and self-fulfillment.
 The curriculum is designed to help students become critical and creative thinkers and skillful researchers.
 Equipped with the necessary knowledge and tools, students will be empowered to offer excellent services to clients, be the catalyst for change in the community, and improve the field of psychology in Saudi Arabia.
+For those interested in getting a scholarship, the University offers different types of undergraduate scholarships.On the other hand, for further in-depth specialized studies in the field of psychological science and applying the psychological principles of learning theory in a systematic way, the University offers a master’s degree in applied behaviour analysis.

 • Provide solid intellectual and theoretical background in the science of psychology.